ericfransen/notes/README.md

 4.  **Select Your Vault**: When prompted, choose the option to manually enter the path to your vault and provide the location where you cloned it (e.g., `~/notes-vault`).

-The script will automatically detect that your vault is already a Git repository with a remote configured and will skip all the creation steps, seamlessly connecting your tools to your existing notes.
+5.  **Unlock Your Vault**: If your vault is encrypted, the setup script will automatically detect this and prompt you to paste your base64 recovery key.
+Once pasted, it will instantly decrypt your notes and you're ready to go.

 ## Troubleshooting & Testing